Arthur Arntzen (writer)

 Arthur Andreas Arntzen (born 10 May 1937) is a Norwegian journalist, humorist, actor and writer.

 He was discovered by Håkon Karlsen and is particularly known for his character "Oluf Rallkattli".
-In 1994 he was appointed professor II in humour at the University of Tromsø.
-He was awarded the Leonard Statuette for 1999 and was decorated Knight, First Order of the Royal Norwegian Order of St. Olav in 2000.
+In 1994, he was appointed professor II in humour at the University of Tromsø.
+He was awarded the Leonard Statuette for 1999 and was decorated Knight, the Order of St. Olav in 2000.